Kubernetes on DigitalOcean

 to make sure that your install is working and within one minor version of your cluster.

-If you are on macOS and using Homebrew package manager, you can install kubectl with Homebrew.
+If you are on macOS and using package manager, you can install kubectl with Homebrew.

 Run the installation command: